amirreza1374/bookinghotel-app/README.md

 all back-end datas handled with JSON-SERVER package.

-all features that i used for this project: advanced state management with context and useReducer locate position on map,working on map search and filter based on data base with searchParams using context and async actions fake authProvider on app use protected routes
+all features that i used for this project:

+advanced state management with context and useReducer,

+locate position on map,working on map,

+search and filter based on data base with searchParams

+using context and async actions

+fake authProvider on app

+use protected routes